mamani828/Annotated_MOLE/index.md

 ### Time Discretization
 Now it is time to solve for time.
 As you can see we are left with an ODE so any time discretization scheme *should* work.
 Like always it is advised to use higher-order accuracy and energy-conserving numerical schemes.
 Empirically, RK4 did a good job simulating the model.
+However, this might not be the case for the equation you are using.
+Make sure to theoretically and experimnetally find the best scheme for your problem to ensure an accurate simulation

 ### Boundary Conditions
 Imposing boundary conditions: